Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 Can I use it more than once a day?+

 Yes.
-Kelvin™ recharges in any fridge in 60 to 90 minutes, which is fast enough for multiple sessions in a day.
+Kelvin™ recharges in about 3 hours in the fridge, or 1 hour in the freezer, which is fast enough for multiple sessions in a day.
 No freezer required, so it works in an office or hotel room.

 What's the return policy?+